dvsrydin/APEX-Nodemanager-Docker/HOWTO.md

 ## 3.1 Registration & Login
 ### 3.1.1 Registration Page
 The first time you visit the GUI, the registration page will be displayed.
-Here you must enter:
+You are creating a new registration, and so you will create a brand new profile:
   *	Username
     *	*need to capture username requirements*
   *	Username is case-sensitive